Travel tips, gear, cruises & getaways

 7. Even Ordinary Moments Look Cinematic

 One of the best things about Iceland is that it often feels visually incredible even when you are not at a headline attraction.
-A roadside pull-off, a cloudy sky, or a stretch of open land can suddenly feel like a scene from a movie.

 That makes the whole trip feel immersive from beginning to end.